knowhatelse/eDnevnik/README.md

+# About
+This web application, which consists of a backend made in ASP.NET Core Web API and an Angular frontend, is a seminar work on which my colleague and I are currently still working. </br>
+The original project repository is on Azure DevOps and is private, this is just a reupload of the project on GitHub. </br>

 # Introduction
 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.